 Includes 8 subsections that support an outcome where people participate in the development of their pathway to wellbeing, and receive timely assessment, followed by services that are planned, coordinated, and delivered in a manner that is tailored to their needs.
-Subsections applicable to this service are fully attained.
+Some subsections applicable to this service partially attained and of medium or high risk and/or unattained and of low risk.

 Information is provided in accessible formats to residents and their whānau on entry.
-Consultation occurs regarding entry criteria and service provision with the referring agency and the community assessment team.
-Preadmission visits are arranged, and ongoing communication takes place.
 There are established partnerships with local Māori community groups and individuals to support Māori residents and their whānau to access and/or enter the service.
-Staff who identify as Māori are available to support the admission process and appropriate care provision to Māori residents.
-Residents who identify as Māori or Pacifica have their needs met in a manner that respects their cultural values and beliefs.

 The community assessment documentation is used to identify residents' needs prior to admission.
 Further assessments are completed by the registered nurses within the required timeframes.
 The interim care plan guides care during the first three weeks.
-The general practitioner completes a medical assessment on admission and reviews occur thereafter on a regular basis.
-Long term care plans are developed and implemented.
+The general practitioner or nurse practitioner completes a medical assessment on admission and reviews occur thereafter on a regular basis.
 Residents' files demonstrated evaluations were completed as required.
 Handovers between shifts guide continuity of care and teamwork is encouraged.

-There are policies and processes that describe medication management and align with accepted guidelines.
+There were policies and processes that describe medication management that align with accepted guidelines.
 Staff responsible for medication administration have completed annual competencies and education.
-Medication practice observed onsite met with policy and process requirements.

-The activity programme is managed by a diversional therapist.
-The programme provides residents with a variety of individual and group activities and maintains their links with the community.
+The activity programme provides residents with a variety of individual and group activities and maintains their links with the community.